Lhayes32/Telemedicine-Application/README.md

 ## Project Features

-This application was designed to be used as an online web portal for patients and doctors to create appointments for online doctor visits.
-The application serves the following purposes:
+This application was designed to be used as an online web portal for patients and doctors to create appointments for online doctor visits.The application serves the following purposes:

-** Special Notes ***
-- Please contact a server admin if you would like to register as a doctor.
-- For testing purposes, please use email: Test123@gmail.com password: test123
+### User Authentication
+User authentication is handled through Google Auth.
+Patients can register a new account with an email and password.
+Doctors can register with their email and password, and then contact a database administrator to change their status to a doctor.
+No two users can have the same account, and credentials must be authenticated with Google in order to gain access to the application.
+Both patients and doctors can also request for a password reset through the provided Google Auth link.

 ### Appointments
 Both patients and doctors can create appointments with one another.
 Doctors can only create appointments with patients, and patients can only create appointments with doctors.
 This is to ensure our project is being used for the right purposes.
 Appointments can be cancelled at anytime, by either the initial sender or receiver.
 Cancelled voids the option for video chat, but keeps the option open for text chat.
 Appointments are automatically deleted by the server by the next day.
 Cancelled appointments still show after they are cancelled, and are deleted along with the outdated appointments.